 Stanley Kubrick was a consummate perfectionist.
-Actress Shelly Duvall remembers the shooting of The Shining as 200 days of fake crying and swinging a bat, over and over, sometimes for dozens or hundreds of takes.
+Actress Shelly Duvall remembers the shooting of The Shining as 200 days of fake crying and swinging a bat, over and over, sometimes for dozens of takes.
 There’s a Hollywood joke about how directors get lazier as the day goes on.
 “At 7:00am, you’re shooting Citizen Kane.
 At 7:00pm, you’re shooting Plan 9 From Outer Space.”
-Stanley Kubrick wanted Citizen Kane at 7:00am, Citizen Kane at 7:00pm, and if he could wrangle it, Citizen Kane at all the hours in between.
+Stanley Kubrick wanted Citizen Kane at 7:00am, Citizen Kane at 7:00pm, and if he could wrangle it, Citizen Kane during his cast’s lunch break.

 I think Kubrick must have been aware of this, because The Shining also contains extremely big and easily fixed mistakes, ones that a perfectionist surely would have noticed.
 At the start of the film, the caretaker who murders his family is named Charles Grady.
 But when Jack Torrance meets the caretaker (or his ghost), he introduces himself as Delbert Grady.
 The climax of the movie involves a chase through a hedge maze, but, but in the opening aerial shots (where we see the entire Overlook Hotel) there is no hedge maze on the estate.